sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 #### Run the example on the four-core VM

-* Instantiate a VM from the updated template
+* Instantiate a VM from the updated template.
 * Login to the VM. *Is your mandelbrot data there?*

 > **NOTE:**
 >Your VM was in a persistence mode.

+* Run the [same example](#3.-Persistence) with a single and then three different servers.
+* Repeat tests and observe the performance. *What is the gain?*

+### <a name="5.-Wrap-up"></a> 5.
+Wrap up

+* Play around, make your checks and don't forget to shut down all the running VMs when you are finished.

+>Remember: Your running VMs are consuming quota whether they are doing something useful or are idle.

 ## <a name="presentations"></a> Presentations